ramyadhadidi/ramyadhadidi.github.io/_pages/about.md

 I am passionate about unraveling and mastering the complexities of diverse domains.
 My approach is holistic, integrating various disciplines to craft innovative and comprehensive solutions.

-Currently, at [d-Matrix](https://www.d-matrix.ai/), I am part of the architecture team, advancing the future of ultra-low-latency, sustainable, and commercially viable LLM inference in data centers through the world’s first efficient memory-compute integration .
+Currently, at [d-Matrix](https://www.d-matrix.ai/), I am part of the architecture team, advancing the future of ultra-low-latency, sustainable, and commercially viable LLM inference in data centers through the world’s first efficient memory-compute integration.
 Learn more about me [[here.]]({% link _pages/more_about_me.md %})

 <!--
 ### [Last Entries]({% link _pages/entries.md %})